dhyeysanghavi/StateManagement-Web-Development-Recruitment/README.md

 ## Guidelines
 ---
 Following are the guideline that yall are supposed to follow to meet the expectations for this task:
+(You can expand each step for detailed instructions)

 <details>
   <summary>Make a new branch with your name</summary>